 - iv.
 In the event that the Facility ID is not available, existing manholes may be identified by their original designation as shown on the asbuilt drawings for the project. - k.
 Label all concrete encasements as "reinforced concrete encasement". - i.
 Label the beginning and ending stations of reinforced concrete encasements on the main in the profile view and on the plan view.
 The stationing of the reinforced concrete encasement may be rounded to the nearest foot. - I. Creek and/or Watercourse Crossings - i.
 Show and label the centerline and top of banks for all creeks and/or watercourses, existing or proposed, for the project in plan and profile views. - ii.
-Protection of the sewer, as required, shall be clearly identified on both the plan and profile view. - m.
-Detention and Retention Basins: - i.
-Show and label all existing or proposed water detention or retention facilities including dam structure limits.
-For retention and detention basins the maximum and normal water surface elevations and elevation outlines must be clearly shown and labeled. - ii.
-For detention basins, a note must be included to indicate whether the detention basin will or will not retain water after the storm event routing has been completed, i.e. if it is a "dry" or "wet" basin. - 4.
+Protection of the sewer, as required, shall be clearly identified on both the plan and profile view. - 4.
 The profile view shall include the following: - a.
 Show and label the existing and proposed ground profiles along the centerline of the sanitary sewer or forcemain.
 Show existing profiles as a dashed line and proposed profiles as a solid line. - i.
 If the proposed grade equals the existing grade, label the grade as "Proposed Grade = Existing Grade". - b.
 Elevations shall be provided in the profile view at a minimum of 10-foot intervals.
 The elevation grid label shall be placed on the horizontal grid line instead of in the middle of the grid line. - c.
 Type, Size, and Depth of existing and proposed crossing utilities. - d.
 Where the top of the proposed main is three (3) feet or less from the existing ground surface, provide the following note: "Compacted fill must be placed to a minimum height of three (3) feet above the top of the proposed sewer main prior to the installation of the main."
 Show and label the compacted fill to be placed in the profile.